-Mother-in-law gave me a really nice CD (US, UK, India).
+Mother-in-law gave me a really nice CD.
 This was so helpful.
 The music helped me to relax and reassured me that everything would be alright, especially during my first trimester when I was anxious about the twelve week scan as well as vomiting everywhere.

 - A positive and stress free environment.

 My husband and mother-in-law took this very seriously.
 The television would be turned off when a violent scene popped up and no one would talk to me about anything upsetting (which turned out to be a little bit frustrating as I was shielded from seemingly everything).
 My mother-in-law and her friends also organised some parties to celebrate the special time, which were so sweet.

 Not only great during pregnancy, all are really helpful when preparing emotionally and physically for childbirth!
 You can write positive affirmations on index cards and keep them with you (even when you’re in labour!).

 You can start to bond with your baby before it’s born, I found myself in conversation with my bump all the time.
 My Grandmother-in-law was quite anxious for my husband to speak Marathi to my bump, worrying that the baby would only understand English.

 - Your womb as a classroom.

 Many ladies told me that I should read the Ramayana (the story of Lord Ram) during my pregnancy, it is said that reading such stories will transfer the wisdom and character traits to your unborn child.
 I was also given critical thinking puzzles to help my baby’s brain grow!
 I ended up rereading the Harry Potter books, maybe Rohan will become a wizard?

 As well as the Indian traditions I have mentioned above, I have my own additions which I think follow same Garbha Sanskar philosophy: